SpaceX Dragon 1: Operational flights

-Dragon was launched on its first operational CRS flight on 8 October 2012, and completed the mission successfully on 28 October 2012.
+Dragon was launched on its first operational CRS flight on October 8, 2012, and completed the mission successfully on October 28, 2012.
 NASA initially contracted SpaceX for 12 operational missions, and later extended the CRS contract with 8 more flights, bringing the total to 20 launches until 2019.
 In 2016, a new batch of 6 missions under the CRS-2 contract was assigned to SpaceX; those missions are scheduled to be launched between 2020 and 2024.

-Reuse of previously-flown capsules
+Reuse of previously flown capsules

-CRS-11, SpaceX's eleventh CRS mission, was successfully launched on 3 June 2017 from Kennedy Space Center LC-39A, being the 100th mission to be launched from that pad.
+CRS-11, SpaceX's eleventh CRS mission, was successfully launched on June 3, 2017, from Kennedy Space Center LC-39A, being the 100th mission to be launched from that pad.
 This mission was the first to re-fly a previously flown Dragon capsule.
 This mission delivered 2,708 kilograms of cargo to the International Space Station, including Neutron Star Interior Composition Explorer (NICER).
 The first stage of the Falcon 9 launch vehicle landed successfully at Landing Zone 1.
 This mission launched for the first time a refurbished Dragon capsule, serial number C106, which had flown in September 2014 on the CRS-4 mission, and was the first time since 2011 a reused spacecraft arrived at the ISS.
 Gemini SC-2 capsule is the only other reused capsule, but it was only reflown suborbitally in 1966.

-CRS-12, SpaceX's twelfth CRS mission, was successfully launched on the first "Block 4" version of the Falcon 9 on 14 August 2017 from Kennedy Space Center LC-39A at the first attempt.
+CRS-12, SpaceX's twelfth CRS mission, was successfully launched on the first "Block 4" version of the Falcon 9 on August 14, 2017, from Kennedy Space Center LC-39A at the first attempt.
 This mission delivered 2349 kg of pressurized mass and 961 kg unpressurized.
 The external payload manifested for this flight was the CREAM cosmic-ray detector.
-Last flight of a newly built Dragon capsule; further missions will use refurbished spacecraft.
+This was the last flight of a newly built Dragon capsule; further missions used refurbished spacecraft.

 CRS-13, SpaceX's thirteenth CRS mission, was the second use of a previously flown Dragon capsule, but the first time in concordance with a reused first-stage booster.
-It was successfully launched on 15 December 2017 from Cape Canaveral Air Force Station Space Launch Complex 40 at the first attempt.
+It was successfully launched on December 15, 2017, from Cape Canaveral Air Force Station Space Launch Complex 40 at the first attempt.
 This was the first launch from SLC-40 since the AMOS-6 pad anomaly.
 The booster was the previously flown core from the CRS-11 mission.
 This mission delivered 1560 kg of pressurized mass and 645 kg unpressurized.
-It returned from orbit and splashdown on 13 January 2018, making it the first space capsule to be reflown to orbit more than once.
+It returned from orbit and splashdown on January 13, 2018, making it the first space capsule to be reflown to orbit more than once.

 CRS-14, SpaceX's fourteenth CRS mission, was the third reuse of a previously flown Dragon capsule.
-It was successfully launched on 2 April 2018 from Cape Canaveral Air Force Station SLC-40.
-It was successfully berthed to the ISS on 4 April 2018 and remained berthed for a month before returning cargo and science experiments back to Earth.
+It was successfully launched on April 2, 2018, from Cape Canaveral Air Force Station SLC-40.
+It was successfully berthed to the ISS on April 4, 2018, and remained berthed for a month before returning cargo and science experiments back to Earth.

 CRS-15, CRS-16, CRS-17, CRS-18, CRS-19, and CRS-20 were all flown with previously flown capsules.